 Available Games – 6/10

 My biggest complaint with the app is that there aren’t many games on it.
-There are about 20-30 games, and it’s true that many of them are similar to the most popular mobile apps, so that’s great if you love those types of games.
+Mistplay offers about 20-30 games, which are very similar to the most popular mobile apps, so that’s great if you love those games.

 My favorite mobile game is the one where you have to figure out the saying from the picture, and unfortunately, I couldn’t find that through Mistplay.

 The games are constantly changing, so you may be surprised at the fun options available.

 Many negative Mistplay reviews floating around the internet decry the intrusive ads.
 Some complain that there are too many ads, and it affects the gameplay.
 Obviously, there are ads, but I didn’t find it a problem with every game.

 Most ads and interruptions seemed tied to the specific game rather than Mistplay.
 Only one game that I tested out was unplayable due to the ads (unfortunately, it was “Stump Me,” the game that was most similar to the picture games I enjoy).

 Some games had very few ads, others wanted me to post to Facebook every five seconds, and others had an ad after every level.
 Again, this varied greatly depending on which game I played, so it seemed like it was tied to the game more than to Mistplay – which is why I rated the app itself so high.